neatest/neat/README.md

 Each Neat repo can contain a `.neat.yml` configuration file which specifies what to do when someone "neats" your repo.

 You can find configuration examples in the [examples](examples) folder

+We also have a [neat template](https://github.com/olivr-templates/neat-neat) to help you make your repo a neat template.

+> [--debug](#-d---debug) is very useful when a Neat configuration file doesn't work as expected!

 ### Pre-run